mikemcbride/dotfiles/README.md

 - Sign in to 1Password and add the browser extension.
 - Download and install Arc and log in there
-- You'll need to set up a new GitHub Personal Access Token to access GitHub from the command line.
+- Set up a new GitHub Personal Access Token to access GitHub from the command line.
 - Open any file in vim and run `:PackerInstall` to install all plugins

-### Shortcuts

-You can set keyboard shortcuts for switching to specific workspaces (desktops) in Mission Control.
-System Preferences > Keyboard > Shortcuts > Mission Control.
-I like to set them to Hyper + {workspace number}, so Hyper+1 takes me to desktop 1.
-I haven't figured out how to do this inside of the .macos script yet, so for now it's a manual change.

 ### Raycast